Mitchell Dunn: Early years

 In 2017, Dunn captained the North Queensland Cowboys NYC team and represented the Queensland under-20s side.
 In October 2017, he re-signed with North Queensland on a two-year contract until the end of 2019, joining their NRL squad.

+2017 was a successful season as Dunn formed a lethal combination with impressive backrower Ryan Lloyd.

 2018

 In 2018, Dunn graduated to the North Queensland Cowboys Queensland Cup feeder side, the Mackay Cutters.
 In Round 13 of the 2018 NRL season, he made his NRL debut, coming off the bench against the Manly-Warringah Sea Eagles.

 2019

 Dunn played the first four games of the season for the North Queensland side, before being dropped back to the Mackay Cutters.
 He returned to first grade in Round 9, playing five games, earning his first start at second row in a 22–16 win over the Canberra Raiders.
 In Round 13, Dunn dislocated his shoulder in North Queensland's 20–22 loss to the Manly-Warringah Sea Eagles, ruling him out for the season.

 On 4 September, he signed a one-year contract extension with North Queensland.